 Wherever you are on your own spiritual journey, St. Mark’s in-the-Bowery welcomes you to celebrate with us here in the Bowery!
 When you enter St. Mark’s on a Sunday morning, you enter a worship service in the round.
 We gather around a circular altar in the center of a soaring, open space and share both emerging and traditional styles of music.
 We’re excited to see you this Sunday!

-Things to know about sunday at st. mark’s
+about sunday at st. mark’s

 Children are very welcome at St. Mark’s in-the-Bowery!
 We are a young, diverse and growing congregation.
 Infants-in-arms are also welcome!
 Don’t worry if your child cries—we understand that babies are sometimes moved by the spirit too.